 Dr. Kim spent five years of her graduate training working with at-risk youth in the East Los Angeles area as part of a school-based intervention.
 This eventually culminated in her dissertation project, "Effects of stressors and interpersonal moderators in predicting group utilization and treatment effectiveness among inner-city adolescents."
 During her pre-doctoral training at St. John's Child and Family Development Center (Santa Monica, CA), Dr. Kim was involved in the assessment and treatment of children and adolescents with a myriad of psychiatric presentations including oppositional defiant disorder, ADHD, eating disorders, sexual and physical abuse, developmental disability, and mood disorders.
-During her postdoctoral training at the Child and Family Guidance Center (Northridge, CA), Dr. Kim continued her community-based work with children/adolescents and families challenged by sexual and physical abuse, delinquency, psychotic disorders, dual diagnosis, and mood disorders.
+During her APA-accredited internship training at the Child and Family Guidance Center (Northridge, CA), Dr. Kim continued her community-based work with children/adolescents and families, particularly those challenged by sexual and physical abuse, delinquency, psychotic disorders, dual diagnosis, and mood disorders.
 For her post-doctoral training at Through the Looking Glass (Berkeley, CA), she worked with medically fragile and developmentally delayed children as well as young adults with developmental disabilities by providing home-based services.